 Professor Bartosik-Vélez received her Ph.D. in comparative literature from the University of Illinois.
-She teaches Latin American literature and focuses in particular on the colonial period and the nineteenth century.
-Her research interests include: Christopher Columbus, the legacy of the classical world in the Americas, intellectual history, and the colonial and independence era in both Latin America and the United States.
+She teaches students about Latin American history and literature, focusing in particular on the colonial period through independence.
+She also teaches courses that compare British America and Spanish America in the early modern period.
+Her research interests include: intellectual history, the history of empire, the legacy of the classical world in the Americas, and the economic, political, and cultural entanglements of early modern empires.

 SPAN 251 Sp for Academic Ctxt in Málaga

 An advanced and in-depth study of grammatical structures to prepare students for the demands of Spanish university classes, with a focus on achieving the necessary command of the language according to DELE standards.
 Students will learn some of the intricacies, complexities and subtleties of Spanish grammar through personalized instruction, oral presentations and written analysis of diverse texts.
 These will include cultural texts, literature, art, current affairs, politics, etc. This is an intensive, four week pre-semester required course, which includes weekly exams in addition to other specific assignments.